tsawler/courses/readme.md

 ## Using custom templates

 Inside of `clientviews` there are two folders: `public` and `private`.
-If you wish to use the base templates from goBlender to create templates, do it like this:
+If you wish to use the base templates from GoBlender to create templates, do it like this:

 For public pages: